Physics-informed Neural Network Combined with Characteristic-Based Split for Solving Navier-Stokes Equations

 The core idea of this paper is to assume that the current outputs of PINN are correct, and then investigate what the future and past flow fields should be.
-For this reason, we introduce Characteristic-Based split (CBS) algorithm, which is widely used in the finite element method, into PINN.
+For this reason, we introduce CBS algorithm, which is widely used in the finite element method, into PINN.
 In the following examples, we only use the initial and boundary conditions to solve the equations without any labeled data.
+There are two main types of N-S equations: compressible and incompressible.
+The primary difference between compressible and incompressible flows is the variation of density with pressure and temperature, which leads to different equations for their motion.
 This method can solve the special form of compressible N-S equations----Shallow-Water equations, and incompressible N-S equations.
 Compared with the traditional PINN, this method does not consider the weights of output variables, and the calculation cost is smaller.
-We show the progress of a solitary wave onto a shelving beach and the dispersion of the hot water in the flow to explain the advantages of separating output parameters in engineering applications.
+There are 23 buoys and 32 sonar buoys that can be publicly accessed within China.
+The accumulated oceanographic hydrological data has exceeded 50 million records since 2014.
+These data exhibit sparse spatial coverage but dense temporal resolution.
+Traditional spatial discretization methods cannot effectively utilize these data.
+Processing such data is what our method excels at.
+We show the progress of a solitary wave onto a shelving beach and the dispersion of the hot water in the flow to explain the advantages of ocean flow field estimation.
 By solving incompressible equations with exact solutions, we prove this method's correctness and universality.